 If you are slow-cooking Add the root vegetables that will cook with your roast.
 Salt and pepper, don’t go too nuts if you used beef stock.
 Cover.
 If you are doing this in the afternoon, put it on high and come back in 4 hours, stick a fork in the roast, if you can turn it, it’s done.
 If you can’t give it another hour.

 Set your pressure cooker for 55 minutes, but let it release naturally for 15 minutes before venting.
 You can cook the root vegetables after removing the roast and setting it aside.
 It will take about 20 minutes total with 5 minutes at pressure, but it will take 15 to get there.

-Now this pot roast is perfectly fine served with rice and the vegetables, but… if you have pot roast, you want gravy, right?
+Now, this pot roast is perfectly fine served with rice and vegetables, but… if you have pot roast, you want gravy, right?
 I got ya.
-I made a video over on Instagram of how to make pan gravy from the pan juices.
+I made a video over on Instagram of how to make a pan gravy from the pan juices.
 You will want to use a fat separator.
 Our 3lb roast had about 1/4 cup of fat, so I used about 1/4 cup of flour.
 If you want to get fancy, you can weigh your fat and weigh your flour.
-I kind of eye ball it.
+I kind of eyeball it.
 In the same pan I cooked the vegetables in, I warmed it to medium.
 Added the fat, straight from the separator.
 Since I wasn’t SUPER careful, a little of the liquid made it into the pan and quickly cooked off.
-I waited for that before adding me flour.
+I waited for that before adding my flour.
 I also want to state that I squashed the heck out of the remaining veg (not the ones to be served with the meal) to be sure I got all of the goodness into the pan juices.
 If you felt like it, now would be a great time to break out an immersion blender, if you have one.

 I stirred the flour into the fat to make a roux.
 Now a lot of people make gravy out to be this thing.
 I need you to understand it LOOKS scary.
 It always looks scary.
 It always looks like you screwed up.
 It always will.
 I pretty much say at least three very bad words every time I make gravy.
 It’s just the nature of gravy and that is ok.
 The key is to tell yourself it is going to look like crap for a moment, just KEEP STIRRING.
 When it bubbles up and looks like dough, that’s normal, STIR.
 As soon as it smooths, add more liquid.
 As soon as it smooths, add more liquid.
-The link below is from the Instagram highlights I put together that demonstrate how obnoxious gravy can look before it all comes together.
+The link below is from the Instagram Highlights I put together and demonstrate how obnoxious gravy can look before it all comes together.

 Now, about the video, I’m pointing to.
 I asked my husband to hold my phone to film it.
 I didn’t realize he got his feet in the video 🙈.
 That’s why there is text over the bottom of the video.
 Next time I’ll pay attention to the framing.